qa276390/Encrypted_Traffic_Classification/README.md

 ### Folder and Dataset

-To start this project we have to download dataset from Kaggle and put those file to `./input/audio_train` and `./input/audio_test` .
+To start this project you can download dataset from https://www.unb.ca/cic/datasets/vpn.html and unzip those file to `./data/PCAP`.

     .
     ├── ...